About Us

 In the absence of a time machine, experimental archaeology is the next best thing to help us to find the answers to these questions.
 By putting theoretical knowledge into practice and physically reconstructing historical sites in the same way our ancestors did, we can learn a great deal through the process.
 Reconstruction on this scale is no small feat. but this is exactly what the Centre for Experimental Military Archaeology (CEMA) has been created to do.

-Our first project was to recreate an authentic World War One (WW1) trench, which has already been a great success with many schools and organisations visiting us for guided tours and presentations about life on the frontline.
-Our site has also become a popular film location, with the BBC, ITV Meridian and Channel 4 choosing to shoot on our site.
+Our first project was to recreate an authentic World War One (WW1) trench, which has already been a great success with schools and organisations visiting us for guided tours and presentations about life on the frontline.
+Our site has also become a popular film location, with the BBC, ITV Meridian and Channel 4.

 The site itself is also rich in military archaeology and has an impressive military heritage spanning a thousand years.

-Andy was previously Head of Education at the National Army Museum and director of a museum for the army.
+Andy was previously Head of Education at the National Army Museum and director of The Royal Logistic Corps Museum.
 He is an author, historian and broadcaster, best known for the Great War, and has been involved in television archaeology from the medieval period to the Second World War.
 Andy has acted as historical advisor for the films of Steven Spielberg, Peter Jackson and Sam Mendes.

 Andy Robertshaw